Xeparrot/xeparrot/documentation/source/source/index.html.md

 ## Language

-All language files for this version of the boilerplate are in JSON format except default Laravel files and package languages if published.
+All language files for this version of the xeparrot are in JSON format except default Laravel files and package languages if published.

 ## SCSS